Find providers

 Cleaning Chart

-A great way to keep track of your home cleaning tasks is by creating a cleaning chart.
+A great way to keep track of your cleaning tasks and focus at home is by creating a cleaning chart.
 At the beginning of the week, you can write down chores you need to complete, like laundry, cleaning the bathroom, or vacuuming.
 With a physical reminder to complete these tasks, scheduling your cleaning takes away the guesswork.
 With a list, you’ll be able to cross off completed tasks as you complete them, which gives a feeling of accomplishment.

 2. Declutter Daily